cncf/tag-security/governance/charter.md

   * explore trust and safety concerns that are not specific to cloud (e.g. fraud detection, user generated content moderation, spam filtering, phishing, cross-site scripting attacks, SQL injection, etc.)
-* We will not ensure the saftey of any operational system.
+* We will not ensure the safety of any operational system.
 * This is not related to vulnerability detection and handling any specific security vulnerability or attack.